pjotrp/bioinformatics/README.md

 * Software installation and deployment dependencies are handled through external package management systems

-The following are recommendations
+The following are recommendations:

-* Use github or similar for hosting source code
+* Use distributed revision control, and site promoting social coding, for hosting source code, such as Github.

-* Use travis or similar for automatic testing
+* Use a [Continuous Integration](http://en.wikipedia.org/wiki/Continuous_integration) tool for automatic testing, such as [Travis](http://travis-ci.org).

-* Provide a package definition for the GNU package system (GUIX)
+* Provide a package definition for the [GNU package system](http://www.gnu.org/software/guix/) (GUIX).

-* All tools that match the criteria of the **MANIFESTO** will be part of standard bioinformatics pipelines across the world
+* All tools that match the criteria of the **MANIFESTO** will be part of standard bioinformatics pipelines across the world.

 This **MANIFESTO** *Small tools for bioinformatics* is signed by